veke/supersimpletooltips/README.md

 ###Settings

 Possible tooltip positions: top, right, bottom and left.
 Same goes for the arrows.
+The tooltips hides automatically after 4 seconds or any click event.

+If you are happy for the defaults, you can grab the minified version.